-This savory king cake is filled with crawfish tails and topped with Cajun Caviar, a bowfin caviar made in Louisiana.
+This savory king cake by Chef Nathan Richard of DTB is filled with crawfish tails and topped with Cajun Caviar, a bowfin caviar made in Louisiana.

 Crawfish and Goat Cheese King Cake